The 2019-20 South Brunswick Vikings Brought Back Memories of 2007 Group IV State Finals Team

 Many faces from that 2006-07 Vikings team including Martin Soaries, Devon Young, and others such as Mike Sobers were in attendance at many stops along the way during the 2019-20 South Brunswick Vikings run.
 Young even sported his varsity jacket at the 2020 GMCT Final Four.
 Other former standouts such as all time leading scorer, Donnell Lumpkin, and SB football’s Dontae Strickland (Arizona Cardinals), who actually was on the varsity roster and played JV during the 2011-12 season like his brother Devin did several years ago, have been familiar faces in the stands, and even took part in all of the team celebrations.
 Devin and Dontae’s older brother Danny, who was also a solid baseball player, is now on the SBHS coaching staff.

-The Vikings 2019-20 run, especially from its regular season win over St. Joseph’s on February 8th in Monmouth Junction, now only brought back the faces from that 2006-07 season, but also the memories of that tremendous state playoff run.
+The Vikings 2019-20 run, especially from its regular season win over St. Joseph’s on February 8th in Monmouth Junction to its last second victory over Marlboro for the CJ Group 4 crown, not only brought back the faces from that 2006-07 season, but also the memories of that tremendous state playoff run.
 It was great for GMC Hoops to revisit that again.